-Treatment must not be started if the absolute neutrophil count is $< 1.5 \times 10^9/L$ , if the platelet counts are $< 75 \times 10^9/L$ , or if the patient has an unresolved Grade 3 or 4 non-haematological clinically relevant toxicity from prior therapies.
+Treatment must not be started if the absolute neutrophil count is $< 1.5 \times 10^{9}/L$ , if the platelet counts are $< 75 \times 10^{9}/L$ , or if the platelet has an unresolved Grade 3 or 4 non-haematological clinically relevant toxicity from prior therapies.

 Serious infections have been reported following treatment with Lonsurf® (see section 4.8).
 Given that the majority were reported in the context of bone marrow suppression, the patient's condition should be monitored closely, and appropriate measures, such as antimicrobial agents and granulocyte-colony stimulating factor (G-CSF), should be administered as clinically indicated.
-In RECOURSE and TAGS studies, 9.4% and 17.3% of patients in the Lonsurf® group respectively received G-CSF mainly for therapeutic use.
+In the RECOURSE study, 9.4% of patients in the Lonsurf® group received G-CSF mainly for therapeutic use.